Agent Framework

 CLAUDE.md | Claude-specific operating notes |

-.claude/ | Claude Code skills, commands, and settings |
+.claude/ | Claude Code wrappers, commands, and settings |

 Tooling